vamsikrishnaummadi/master-git/readme.md

-## Hello git !
+## Hello, welcome to git guide
-- hey , vamsi is here
+- hey , Bannu is here
 - added new feature